Kong/developer.konghq.com/app/_tutorials/add-rate-limiting-for-a-consumer-with-kong-gateway.md

     for _ in {1..6}; do curl -i http://localhost:8000/example_route -H 'apikey:example_key'; echo; done
     ```

-    You should get a `429` error with the message `API rate limit exceeded`.
+    This command sends six consecutive requests to the route.
+On the last one you should get a `429` error with the message `API rate limit exceeded`.